-1. Open a command line window and change the local directory where you extracted the zowe-clibundle.zip file.
-If you do not have the zowe-cli-bundle.zip file, see the topic Install Zowe CLI from local package for information about how to obtain and extract it.
-2. Issue the following command to install the plug-in:
+- 1. Open a command line window and change the local directory where you extracted the zowe-clibundle.zip file.
+If you do not have the zowe-cli-bundle.zip file, see the topic Installing Zowe CLI from a local package on page 66 for information about how to obtain and extract it. - 2.
+Issue the following command to install the plug-in: